-These consolidated financial statements include the accounts of the Company and its wholly owned subsidiary, BlueBird Battery Metals Australia Pty.
-Ltd., which was incorporated in Australia on April 10, 2018.
+These consolidated financial statements include the accounts of the Company and its wholly owned subsidiaries, BlueBird Battery Metals Australia Pty.
+Ltd. and Huntsman Exploration USA Inc., which were incorporated in Australia on April 10, 2018 and in the USA on September 22, 2020, respectively.
 Intercompany balances and transactions are eliminated in preparation of the Company's consolidated financial statements.